 At St Edward's children start swimming lessons in Year 3 - the lessons last for 2 terms and are subsidized using the Sports Premium Grant.
 That class then go again when they are in Year 4 and again in Year 5.

 It is hoped that, after 3 years of swimming lessons, children are able to swim.
 As Sheerness is by the sea and on an Island, we believe swimming to be an essential life skill.
+Children should be taught how to safely self-rescue in different water-based situations.

 In June 2018 we offered booster swimming lessons to non swimming Year 6 pupils.
 After this week: